Mike Johnson Makes An Appearance In Steamy New Music Video

 In a recent interview, Bryan discussed her inspiration for the song.

 While Johnson may appear to be getting cozy with the young singer in the video, it’s most likely just acting.
-The former reality television star is rumored to be dating pop music icon Demi Lovato, as The Inquistr previously reported.
+The former reality television star is rumored to be dating pop music icon Demi Lovato, as The Inquisitr previously reported.

 Johnson caught Lovato’s eye when he first appeared on the show and she would frequently make flirty comments about him online.
-After things didn’t work out for him on television, he and Lovato finally had a chance to meetup in person.
+After things didn’t work out for him on television, he and Lovato finally had a chance to meet up in person.
 In a recent interview, Johnson didn’t hold back from talking about his connection with the star, mentioning how much fun he’s been having with her thus far.

 WHERE WE STARTED MUSIC VIDEO..
 Starring the talented @baileymyown and myself.
 Watch exclusively on @people now!!!